LucaAllegri/RT1_first_assignment/README.md

 # ASSIGNMENT 1 - RT1

-This project focuses on controlling two turtles within the Turtlesim environment using two primary ROS 2 nodes: UI and Distance.
+This project focuses on controlling two turtles within the Turtlesim environment using two primary ROS 2 nodes written in cpp: UI and Distance.
 These two nodes continuously monitor the turtles' movement to ensure safety and control:
 - the user can select which turtle to move and at what velocity;
 - if a turtle gets too close to the other, it automatically reverses its movement direction to back away;